High School Parent/Student Handbook

 Work Permits

 During the school year, students may obtain a work permit from the information rack in the hallway outside the main office.
 Persons who are 18 years old do not need a work permit.
-After the student completes Part I and the employer completes Part II, the student should return the work permit to the front office.
+After the student completes part I and the employer completes part II, the student should return the work permit to the front office.
 Please allow up to two days for completion of forms.
 During the summer, work permits may be obtained from the Administration Building.

 Revocation of permit; factors; record of refusal, suspension, or revocation; informing minor of appeal process: